OierAguirreRua/oieraguirrerua.github.io/Presentation and Documentation file.md

     - 3. Create the bar where the navigation goes (background)
     - 4. Put the logo on the left side of navigation bar.
 Assign a witdh, height, etc. I asked ChatGPT to make it for me
     - 5. "Flex" to put all of the menu options in line.
 Assign a color to them
-    - 6. "Hover" when the mouse is on top to change color
+    - 6. "Hover" when the mouse is on top to change color.
+Songwriting, Production and Film-Scoring in different colors
     - 7. Put the social media icons to the right side.
 "Flex-direction: Colum" to have Instagram on top of Tik Tok
     - 8. "Hover" images to color when on top.
 If not black and white
-    - 9. "Hover" text in blue
+    - 9. "Hover" social media text in blue

 ### Problems:
 - Not many as I followed the video